fnuecke/eris/README.md

 The subtle name change from Pluto was done because Lua's own dump/undump works with a writer/reader, so it felt more consistent this way.

+Finally, you can change some of Eris' behavior via settings that can be queried and adjusted via the following functions:

+* `void eris_get_setting(lua_State *L, const char *name);` `[-0, +1, e]`
+  This will push the current value of the setting with the specified name onto the stack.
+If there is no setting with the specified name an error will be thrown.
+Available settings are:
+  - `spkey`, a string that is the name of the field in the metatable of tables and userdata used to control persistence (see Special Persistence).
+  - `spio`, a boolean value indicating whether to pass IO objects along as light userdata to special persistence functions.
+When enabled, this will pass the `lua_Writer` and its associated `void*` in addition to the original object when persisting, and the `ZIO*` when unpersisting.
+  - `debug`, a boolean value indicating whether to persist debug information of function prototypes, such as line numbers and variable names.
+  - `path`, a boolean value indicating whether to generate the "path" in the object to display it when an error occurs. **Important:** this adds significant overhead and should only be used to debug errors.

+* `void eris_set_setting(lua_State *L, const char *name, int value);` `[-0, +0, e]`
+  This will change the value of the setting with the specified name to the value at the specified stack index `value`.
+The names are the same as described in `eris_get_setting()`.
+If the specified is invalid, an error will be thrown.
+If the value at the specified index has the wrong type for the specified setting, an error will be thrown.
+Specify a `nil` value to reset the setting to its default value.

 Lua
 ---